jepusto/scdhlm/cran-comments.md

     Status: Service Unavailable
     Message: 503

-    The flagged DOIs are correct.
+    The flagged URLs and DOIs are all correct.

 ## revdepcheck results